davidezagami/davidezagami/README.md

 ### Hi there 👋

-I’m a Machine Learning engineer with 5+ years experience building and shipping complex Machine Learning solutions.
+I'm a Deep Learning engineer with 5+ years experience building and shipping complex data-driven solutions.

 I also have a passion for research in Artificial Intelligence and Decision Theory, having previously researched problems in these fields and presented one of my publications at the biggest AI conference in the world (IJCAI).